 How to get to the Cape Le Grand National Park

 The Cape Le Grand National Park is approximately 60 km east of Esperance.
+If you are driving south during your Western Australia Road Trip, make sure you don’t miss the kangaroos at Lucky Bay in the Cape Le Grand National Park.
 Those who stay in town can discover the national park in one day but we recommend to camp in the park for at least one or two nights.

 - Entrance fee to the National Park: AUD 12 per day/vehicle

 - If you have a Holiday Pass for 4 weeks (AUD 44) or a One Year Pass (AUD 88) you can drive through.